 As you run more, you’ll develop a system for how you pack and where you like to store things.
 Here are some tips to get you started:

 Always Secure Your Keys

-Don’t be that runner who loses his or her keys along the trail.
+Don’t be that runner who loses their keys somewhere along the run.
 Most packs, running vests, waistbelts and handheld bottles have a specific spot for stowing your keys.
 Look inside a zippered pocket for a clip or stretchy loop that you can attach your keys to.
 At the very least, toss them in a zippered pocket.

 Also, keep in mind that you don’t need to take all your keys with you.
-Extra keys add unnecessary weight and they will jingle all the way down the trail.
+Extra keys add unnecessary weight and they will jingle constantly as you run.
 Your house key and/or car key are probably all you need.

 Protect Your Phone

-It’s important to shield your phone from moisture.
-This means not only keeping it away from rain, but also sweat.
+Shielding your phone from moisture means not only keeping it away from rain but also sweat.
 Stashing your phone in a next-to-skin pocket can expose it to enough moisture and humidity to damage the phone and potentially void a warranty.
 To avoid this, use a waterproof container, whether that’s a zip-top bag or a durable plastic case specific to your phone.
-If you like to have your phone handy for snapping pictures, look for a backpack or a running vest that includes a water-resistant pocket on the shoulder strap for a smartphone to keep it easily accessible and protected from the elements.
+If you like to have your phone handy for snapping pictures, look for a backpack or a running vest that includes a water-resistant pocket on the shoulder strap that can keep your phone easily accessible and protected from the elements.

 Keep Food and Water Within Reach